etijskens/wip/docs/installation.md

 export PATH="$PATH:path/to/my/homedir/.local/bin/"
 ```

-Now one can `pip install` packages with the `--user` flag.
-This works fine, even when working
+With these exports it is possible to `pip install` packages with the `--user` flag.
-with different Python distributions.
-Installed CLIs will end up in `.local/bin/`, while packages
+This works fine, even when working with different Python distributions.
+Installed CLIs will
-installed using python 3.10, _e.g._, will end up in `.local/lib/python3.10/site-packages`.
+end up in `.local/bin/`, while python packages themselves will end up in
+`.local/lib/pythonX.Y/site-packages` (X and Y being the major anc minor version number of the
+Python version used.

 !!!
 Note "Note for VSC users"
     Use the `$VSC_DATA` file system for storing your `.local/` installations. `$VSC_HOME` is too